christian-harsana/react-shopping-cart/README.md

-# React Shopping Cart
+# Interactive E-commerce Simulator

-<p>A shopping cart for mock card shop.
+<p>An interactive app to simulate e-commerce experience with dynamic shopping cart functionalities.
 The project is based on <a href="https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart" target="_blank">the 3rd assignment of Odin Project's React Course</a>.</p>

 <p>Building up from the previous 2 projects, this project features the use of <code>React Router</code>, <code>React Context API</code>, and <code>React Testing Library</code>.</p>